Many folks assume that you can’t play any fun golf games unless you have an even number of players.

-A foursome may be the most common grouping on the golf course, but there are tons of fantastic games that can be played with 5 golfers.
+A foursome may be the most common grouping on the golf course, but there are tons of fantastic games that can be played with 5 golfers (especially if you’re playing a fun betting game).
 Let’s look at some of the best five-person games for your next round of golf.

 After trying out a few of these fun games, you’ll find that there’s just something special about playing golf in a team format.